DevExpress/devextreme-reactive/README_DEVELOPERS.md

 ## Building

-Install packages using `yarn`, for instance:
+Run the following command to install packages:

     yarn

+or

+    npm install

-After installation, the following scripts are available:
+After installation, the following commands are available:

-- `yarn lint` - Executes linters
+- `yarn lint` or `npm run lint` - Executes linters
-- `yarn test` - Runs tests
+- `yarn test` or `npm run test` - Runs tests
-- `yarn test:watch` - Runs an interactive test watcher
+- `yarn test:watch` or `npm run test:watch` - Runs an interactive test watcher
-- `yarn build` - Builds DevExtreme Reactive
+- `yarn build`  or `npm run build` - Builds DevExtreme Reactive
-- `yarn build:watch` - Builds DevExtreme Reactive in watch mode and runs demos.
+- `yarn build:watch`  or `npm run build:watch` - Builds DevExtreme Reactive in watch mode and runs demos.
 The following demo URLs are accessible:

   - `http://localhost:3002/` - Grid demos
   - `http://localhost:3004/` - Chart demos
   - `http://localhost:3005/` - Scheduler demos

-Since we are using a [monorepo](https://en.wikipedia.org/wiki/Monorepo), you can execute the described commands from particular packages (`./packages/dx-react-core/`, `./packages/dx-react-grid/`, etc).
+Since we are using a [monorepo](https://en.wikipedia.org/wiki/Monorepo), you can execute the described commands from individual packages (`./packages/dx-react-core/`, `./packages/dx-react-grid/`, and so on).

 ## Tests and CI

-We follow the [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) approach.
-There is a simple rule - 'Each PR should contain a test if possible'.
-It means, if PR contains a bug fix, it should contain a [regression test](https://en.wikipedia.org/wiki/Regression_testing), if PR contains a feature implementation, it should contain tests for the new functionality etc.
+We adhere to the [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) paradigm.
+It follows a simple rule: each PR should contain a test if possible.
+It means that if a PR fixes a bug, it should contain a [regression test](https://en.wikipedia.org/wiki/Regression_testing); if a PR implements a new functionality, it should contain tests for it, and so on.

-We recommend running tests and executing linters locally before creating PR.
+We recommend running tests and executing linters locally before you submit a PR.

 ## Commit Message & Pull Request Title Guidelines

-We are using the [Conventional Commits](https://www.conventionalcommits.org) specification for PR names.
-Be sure, your pull request follows this specification.
+We use the [Conventional Commits](https://www.conventionalcommits.org) specification for commit messages and PR titles.
+Please make sure that your PR also follows it.